-StatBroadcast® Systems, formerly known as BCS Stats Systems, is a sports statistics technology and media relations partner for athletic programs and events.
+StatBroadcast® Systems is a sports statistics technology and media relations partner for athletic programs and events.
 We help deliver and distribute real-time statistics information from sports events to a variety of different platforms and audiences.

 StatBroadcast® Systems has been providing technology and media relations support for athletic events and programs for the past 10 years.
 It began in its current form in 2004 under the name StatDisplay, with its first two clients, the Tostitos Fiesta Bowl and Arizona State University, as a media relations partner that assisted with the setup and administration of information technology at athletic events, including specifically live stat monitors for the media and staff.
 In preparation to host the 2007 BCS National Title Game, StatDisplay became BCS Stats Systems in 2006 and developed the first version of the product known today as StatMonitr.

 Since that time, StatBroadcast® has grown into the leading provider of statistics technologies for collegiate athletics nationwide, and expanded its product lines to include StatMonitr wireless screens, StatMonitr web stats and StatBroadcast® Live for the web, mobile phones and multimedia.
-StatBroadcast® now provides support for more than 10 college football bowl games, 80 NCAA athletic programs, 15 conferences and NCAA championship events, including the Division-I basketball, baseball and football championships.
+StatBroadcast® now provides support for more than 20 college football bowl games, 175 NCAA athletic programs, 29 conferences, and NCAA championship events, including the Division-I basketball, baseball and football championships.